rkirov/blog/content/posts/lean6.md

 I believe I am finding a nice middle ground through my usage of Claude and Lean.

 When I was in grad school I had a repeated feeling of being unable to see the forest from the trees.
 I was grinding through definitions and proofs with no intuition in sight, until I left academia altogether.
 In the new human / LLM / Lean collaborative math world, I feel I can stay more fully in the intuitive level, converse on that level with the LLM, which can then translate it to the formal Lean level (paying the high time cost of that conversion instead of using my human time) and bring back any missing insight to me.
 Finally, I know enough of Lean to spot check the formal level, but I'm not required to fully (especially outside definitions).

-I can dream up math ideas, while Claude can ground them in Lean, I don't see it as a bad development.
+I can dream up math ideas, while Claude can ground them in Lean and come back to me with the logical reality.
+I don't see this as a bad development.

 ## Appendix: Riemann's original proof